 - Perfectly Cromulent Word: "All the Way" features the line "parasites and literasites, they'd burn me if they can," with "literasites" being a completely nonexistent word simply made up to provide a rhyme.
 Notably, this caused a bit of confusion among listeners who believed that "literasites" was an actual word they had never heard of.

-- Rearrange the Song: "Run 2", a more radio-friendly arrangement of "Run", produced by longtime R.E.M. collaborator Scott Litt.
+- Rearrange the Song: "Run" was released as a single in the form of "Run 2", a more radio-friendly arrangement produced by R.E.M. collaborator Scott Litt.

 - The majority of the vocal part on "Fine Time" consists of Bernard Sumner reciting a series of pickup lines to an unspecified target, pitched down to mimic Barry White.